fbeltrao/Samples/azure-functions-versioning/readme.md

-# API Versioning with Azure Functions
+# Versioning APIs in Azure Functions

 This sample demonstrate a way to deploy an API with multiple versions using a single Azure Function App.